frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3220:** Because of the context of story **2060**, downloading and uploading reports should be possible both in the debug tab and in the test tab.

+**3300:** As a Frank developer, I want the option to convert Ladybug reports in the test tab to Larva test cases.

+NOTE: Story *3300** is not hard-coded into Ladybug because Larva is not part of Ladybug.
+We have a plugin mechanism, custom report actions, that can be configured through Spring beans.
+Something like ``<bean name="customReportAction" class="nl.nn.testtool.extensions.DummyReportAction"/>``.
+The bean should have a function that takes a Ladybug report as argument.

 # I want to configure whether my Frank application does produce reports

 **4000:** As a service manager I want the option to turn off the report generator, so that I can reduce the execution time of my application.